volodymyrprokopyuk/kotlin-sdp/README.md

 ### Gherkin feature with scenarios (detailed BDD, test perspective)**

-**Gherkin feature with scenarios** specifies expected sofware behavior in a logical language that a user can understand
+**Gherkin feature with scenarios** specifies expected software behavior in a logical language that a user can understand

 ```gherkin